Ephrem the Syrian

 Ephrem is venerated as a saint by all traditional Churches.
-He is especially revered in Syriac Christianity, both in East Syriac tradition and West Syriac tradition, and also counted as a Holy and Venerable Father (i.e., a sainted Monk) in the Eastern Orthodox Church, especially in the Slovak Tradition.
-He was declared a Doctor of the Church in the Roman Catholic Church in 1920.
-Ephrem is also credited as the founder of the School of Nisibis, which, in later centuries, was the centre of learning of the Church of the East.
+He is especially revered in Syriac Christianity, both in East Syriac tradition and West Syriac tradition, and also counted as a Holy and Venerable Father (i.e., a sainted monk) in the Eastern Orthodox Church, especially in the Slovak tradition.
+He was declared a Doctor of the Church in the Catholic Church in 1920.
+Ephrem is also credited as the founder of the School of Nisibis, which in later centuries was the center of learning for the Church of the East.

 Ephrem wrote a wide variety of hymns, poems, and sermons in verse, as well as prose exegesis.
 These were works of practical theology for the edification of the Church in troubled times.
-So popular were his works, that, for centuries after his death, Christian authors wrote hundreds of pseudepigraphal works in his name.
-He has been called the most significant of all of the fathers of the Syriac-speaking church tradition.
-In Syriac Christian tradition, he is considered patron of the Syriac people.
+His performance practice of all-women choirs singing his madrāšê (teaching hymns) was particularly notable, and from it emerged the Syriac Christian tradition of "deaconess" choir members.
+Ephrem's works were so popular that, for centuries after his death, Christian authors wrote hundreds of pseudepigraphal works in his name.
+He has been called the most significant of all the fathers of the Syriac-speaking church tradition, the next most famous after him being Jacob of Serugh and Narsai.

 Life

 Ephrem was born around the year 306 in the city of Nisibis (modern Nusaybin, Turkey), in the Roman province of Mesopotamia, that was recently acquired by the Roman Empire.
 Internal evidence from Ephrem's hymnody suggests that both his parents were part of the growing Christian community in the city, although later hagiographers wrote that his father was a pagan priest.
 In those days, religious culture in the region of Nisibis included local polytheism, Judaism and several varieties of the Early Christianity.
 Most of the population spoke the Aramaic language, while Greek and Latin were languages of administration.
-The city had a complex ethnic composition, consisting of "Assyrian, Arabs, Greeks, Jews, Parthians, Romans, and Iranians".
+The city had a complex ethnic composition, consisting of "Arameans, Arabs, Greeks, Jews, Parthians, Romans, and Iranians."
+Ephrem, being a speaker of Syriac, an Eastern Aramaic dialect, and the community to which he and the Christians of Nisibis belonged, were most likely part of the Aramean population.